jeakfrw/jeak-framework/README.md

 |Discord            |![ShieldsIO](https://img.shields.io/discord/533021399560880141.svg?style=flat-square)|[Discord Invite](https://discord.gg/DPYR5aB)|

 > [1]: [CVE-2018-10237](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-10237) has been ignored as we do not use Guava for data deserialization.
 The vulnerability is introduced by org.reflections which we use for classpath scanning.
 (The attack vector is over the network where Reflections and thus Guava is not used.) __The reflections update for this CVE seems to be incompatible at the moment and needs to be investigated at some point.__
+> [2]: [CVE-2019-14379](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-14379) has been ignored as the vulnerability only applies to environments where ``ehcache`` is installed which is not the case for the default supported Jeak build and distribution.

-_Note: Although we ignore vulnerabilities that do not apply to our distribution environment, we will apply patches when possible just to adress concerns and deviated environments._
+_Note: Although we ignore vulnerabilities that do not apply to our distribution environment, we will apply patches when possible just to address concerns and deviated environments._

 # Links
 * [Project license](./LICENSE)